Neeko-iko/JavierLauncher/README.md

 Pessimism to the project causes me to not want to work on it, followed by burnout from working a software engineering job.

-> What are these .JSS files?
+> What are these .QSS files?

-The way Javier handles themes now is essentially through CSS, but the way I have them set to be handled is dumb.  so I made my own filetype!
+The way Javier handles themes now is through Qt's own personal QSS filetype.
+Lightly Butchered for your pleasure.